wp-plugins/google-calendar-widget/readme.txt

 You can configure it with the same options available in the widget, as the second parameter to the_widget.

 * 'title' will appear at the top of the calendar.
-* 'url' is the url of your Google Calendar (see the Installation instructions for more details)
+* 'url' is the id of your Google Calendar (see the Installation instructions for more details)
 * 'url2', and 'url3' allow you to specify multiple calendars to be shown in the one view.
 * 'maxresults' restricts the number of events to show.
 The default is 5.
 * 'titleformat' is the format of the event titles.
 The default is "STARTTIME - TITLE".